 The guilt always washes over me like the monthly floods in Venice.
-I recently took a two week cruise and now I want to take another week off just a month and a half later.
-I can’t seem to pull the trigger.
+Once I took a two week cruise and wanted to take another week off just a month and a half later.
+But, was too afraid of taking vacation so soon again and could not pull the trigger.
 Perhaps you've experienced the same paralysis?

-Right about the 5th week of vacation time, colleagues and friends start guilting me.
-A female friend who is having her third child in 5 years said, “Wow Sam, you really know how to maximize the system.
+When I worked in banking, right about the 5th week of vacation time, colleagues and friends would start guilting me.
+A female friend who was preparing to go on 3-month maternity leave having her third child in 5 years said, “Wow Sam, you really know how to maximize the system.
 I need to do a better job of taking a vacation.”

 I asked my father whether I should take another week off before the end of the year to go visit him.
 He said, “Sam, it sure seems like you are taking a lot of time off, and that you're never there.”

 Compare that to Italy, where the average worker gets 42 paid days off, according to the World Tourism Organization!
 Next was France with 37 days, Germany with 35, Brazil at 34, the United Kingdom at 28, Canada with 26 and Korea and Japan both with 25.

 * Fear of falling behind and missing out.
 Every time I go on vacation, I feel some level of remorse for all the things I've missed out at work.
 It could be senior colleagues visiting from out of town, education workshop sessions, client outings, or internal activities in general.
 If you're not eating your prime rib sandwich, someone else will!